NiekAukes/rust/README.md

 ### Instantiating buffers

-Unlike other types, `Buffer<T>` cannot be used on the CPU.
+Unlike other types, `Buffer<T>` cannot be indexed on the CPU.
 Buffers created are only valid on the GPU.
-Using a buffer on the CPU will result in UB. `Buffer::alloc` is used to create a new empty buffer with memory allocated on the GPU.
+Using a buffer on the CPU will result in Undefined Behaviour. `Buffer::alloc` is used to create a new empty buffer with memory allocated on the GPU.
 To create a buffer with data, use `Buffer::allocate_with`.

 To copy data from the GPU, you can use the `retrieve` method.
 This method will copy the data from the GPU to the CPU and return it as a vector.